noamteyssier/paraseq/README.md

 It can be faster than seq_io for some use cases, but it is not as feature-rich or rigorously tested, and it does not support multi-line FASTA files.

 If the libraries assumptions do not fit your use case, you may want to consider using seq_io or fastq instead.

+## Benchmarks

+For performance benchmarks, see the following repository: [paraseq-benchmarks](https://github.com/noamteyssier/paraseq_benchmark).